 Yuzu is a Japanese citrus, the size of a large lime but bright yellow in skin in the winter or green in the summer.
 Originating in East Asia, it has knobbly skin and looks a bit like a cross between kaffir lime and lemon.
 Yuzu is highly aromatic, and its rind is often used to flavour dishes in kaiseki.
 Yuzu is being exported to Europe know from Japan, mainly France, and is becoming the ingredient du jour in many eateries all over the world.

 Yuzu is quintessentially autumn and winter and is used in so many dishes–from squeezing a little juice on matsutake, that other quintessential autumnal offering, to floating aroma inducing rinds in osuimono or soups.
+In the warmer months, we use green yuzu.
 We use hollowed out yuzu as a cup, filling it with vegetables or sashimi.
 But yuzu is also delicious in noodles, on tofu, in ponzu for sashimi, diced and mixed into home made pickles, with furofuki daikon…it is the most economical of Japanese foods for so little of yuzu can transform a dish from ordinary to zingy and flavoursome and totally sophisticated.
 Such is the subtle power of yuzu.

 For an alternative to fresh yuzu, there is yuzu juice available in most Japanese grocery stores now, though how much real yuzu juice is in these bottled versions is debatable.